Qaitbay: Accession

 The reign of Timurbugha lasted less than two months; he was deposed in a palace coup on 30 January 1468.
-Qaitbay was proposed as a compromise candidate to replace Timurbugha who would acceptable to the various court factions.
+Qaitbay was proposed as a compromise candidate to replace Timurbugha, who would be acceptable to the various court factions.
 He was made Sultan on 31 January.

 Qaitbay insisted that Timurburgha be granted an honorable retirement instead of the enforced exile usually imposed on the deposed.
 He did exile the leaders of the coup that had removed Timurburgha, and he created a new ruling council made up of his own supporters as well as experienced advisors who had fallen out of favor.
 Yashbak min Mahdi was appointed dawadar, or executive secretary, and Azbak min Tutkh was named atabak; the two men would remain Qaitbay's closest advisors until the ends of their careers despite their profound dislike for each other.
 Qaitbay would typically appoint rivals to posts of equivalent authority, thus preventing any single subordinate from acquiring too much power while he held the authority to settle any disputes himself.

 Early reign

 Qaitbay's first major challenge was the insurrection of Shah Suwar, leader of a small Turkmen dynasty, the Dhu'l-Qadrids, in eastern Anatolia.
 The first expedition against the upstart was soundly defeated, and Suwar threatened to invade Syria.
 A second Mamluk army under Azbak, was likewise defeated in 1469.
 Not until 1471 did a third expedition, this time commanded by Yashbak, succeed in routing Suwar's army.
-In 1473, Suwar was captured and led back to Cairo, together with his brothers; the prisoners were drawn and quartered and their remains were hung from Bab Zuwayla.
+In 1473, Suwar was captured and led back to Cairo, together with his brothers; the prisoners were drawn and quartered, and their remains were hung from Bab Zuwayla.

 Qaitbay's reign was also marked by trade with other contemporaneous polities.
 Excavations in the late 1800s and early 1900s at over fourteen sites in the vicinity of Borama in modern-day northwestern Somalia unearthed, among other things, coins identified as having been derived from Qaitbay.
 Most of these finds are associated with the medieval Sultanate of Adal, and were sent to the British Museum in London for preservation shortly after their discovery.